 Relief Tip – For mild to moderate injuries rest, ice and elevate your knee.
 You can also take NSAID’s to relieve some of the pain.
 However, if the pain is severe or doesn’t go away after applying the above methods contact your medical professional.

 The bursa is a sac filled with lubricating fluid that acts as a cushion between bones, tendons, joints and muscles.
-It usually gets inflamed by overusing in sports or kneeling for extended periods of time.
+It usually gets inflamed by overusing in sports or kneeling for extended periods of time, leading to bursitis.

-Relief Tip - Rest, wrapping and elevate your knee.
+Relief Tip – Rest, wrap, and elevate your knee.

 If you have an arthritic knee then you might have Osteoarthritis, Rheumatoid Arthritis or Post-traumatic Arthritis that is causing your knee pain when bending.
-Visit orthoinfo to learn more about the 3 forms of arthritis in the knee.
+See our arthritis knee pain guide article to learn more about the 3 forms of arthritis in the knee and find info on how to diagnose each.